Join the Great Dane Care Newsletter!

 While you can’t be 100% sure of the dog’s health and temperament, there is some comfort to be had by knowing your dog’s lineage and having as much information as possible.

-The initial price range for a non-shelter purebred Great Dane pup could be anywhere from $800 – $3,000.
+A Great Dane’s price for a non-shelter purebred puppy could be anywhere from $800 – $3,000.
 This price range is impacted by your paper preference, as well as the dog’s lineage.

 However, those selling Great Dane puppies near the bottom of this range are less likely to have taken a careful or ethical approach to breeding and care.